-Remove concrete & excavate.
+Remove concrete and excavate.
 Be cause of the limited access to basements, this is pick-and-shovel work.
-For extensive digging, consider renting an electric jackhammer with a pointed bit for concrete & a spade bit for heavy clay, a small bulldozer if your basement has a grade-level en try, & a conveyor belt.
+For extensive digging, consider renting an electric jackhammer with a pointed bit for concrete and a spade bit for heavy clay, a small bulldozer if your basement has a grade-level en try, and a conveyor belt.

 Outline the limits of the excavation on the old concrete floor.
 Do not dig closer to walls than 2 feet or you will undermine them.

-Break up the old concrete with a sledge hammer or jackhammer & remove it.
-(Wear gloves, safety goggles, & dust mask.)
+Break up the old concrete with a sledge hammer or jackhammer and remove it.
+(Wear gloves, safety goggles, and dust mask.)

 Excavate to a depth of 6 inches below the new finish floor.

-Excavate a footing trench 12 inches wide & 6 inches deep.
+Excavate a footing trench 12 inches wide and 6 inches deep.

 Build vertical forms for a wall 6 inches wide to the height of the original concrete floor.

-Place horizontal rebar (#4) at the top & bottom of the wall, at least 3 inches away from the soil & 1½ inches away from exposed faces.
-Place vertical rebar as required, usually 18 inches on center & fill the forms with concrete.
-Vibrate the concrete, screed it off at the top, & let it cure for five days before removing the forms.
+Place horizontal rebar (#4) at the top and bottom of the wall, at least 3 inches away from the soil and 1½ inches away from exposed faces.
+Place vertical rebar as required, usually 18 inches on center and fill the forms with concrete.
+Vibrate the concrete, screed it off at the top, and let it cure for five days before removing the forms.

 Pour a new concrete floor: Install all underfloor plumbing or drain lines.

-Lay 2 to 4 inches of sand or gravel & compact it with a power tamper.
+Lay 2 to 4 inches of sand or gravel and compact it with a power tamper.
 Install rigid insulation, if needed.

 Using plastic at least 4 mil thick, install a moisture barrier, lapping it 2 to 3 inches up the walls.
 Overlap any joins in the plastic by about 6 inches.
 Place material against the walls for isolation joints, such as rigid insulation, beveled siding boards, or special isolation joint fillers.